bradygrapentine/tamagotchi-front-end/README.md

 - stop footer from climbing on all pages with extreme zoom out

+- connect to an API to get random pictures and display in pet pages, as opposed to stock imagery

 <!-- - should add some styling so the user knows how the list is being sorted, possibly by changing the font color of active buttons -
 --fix color change resets -->